Dmusketeer/JavaScript-Algorithms-and-Data-Structures/Algorithms/NOTES.md

 Keep in mind that while recursion is a simple way to calculate Fibonacci numbers, it can be inefficient for large values of `n` due to repeated calculations.
 For improved efficiency, consider using dynamic programming or memoization to store and reuse previously computed Fibonacci numbers.

+## Searching Algorithms

+Searching algorithms are a set of procedures and techniques used to locate specific data within a collection, typically a dataset or data structure, such as an array, list, or database.
+These algorithms are a fundamental component of computer science and are widely used in various applications, including information retrieval, data analysis, and database management.
+The goal of a searching algorithm is to efficiently locate a particular element or item in the data, given some search criteria or key.

+Searching algorithms are categorized into two main types:

+1. **Sequential Search Algorithms:**
+   - These algorithms involve examining each element in the collection one by one until the desired element is found or the entire collection has been searched.
+They are suitable for unsorted or small datasets.
+   - Examples of sequential search algorithms include linear search and linear probing (used in hash tables).

+2. **Binary Search and Beyond:**
+   - These algorithms are designed for sorted datasets and use more advanced techniques to quickly locate the desired element.
+   - Binary search is a commonly used algorithm that efficiently searches for an element in a sorted collection by repeatedly dividing the search interval in half.
+It has a time complexity of O(log n).
+   - Other search algorithms like interpolation search, exponential search, jump search, and Fibonacci search are variations of binary search or provide alternatives for specific scenarios.

+Search algorithms play a crucial role in various domains, including:

+- **Database Management:** In database systems, search algorithms are used to retrieve specific records or data based on search conditions or queries.

+- **Information Retrieval:** Search engines use sophisticated algorithms to locate and rank web pages based on search queries.

+- **Pathfinding and Routing:** In applications like GPS navigation, algorithms like A* (A-star) search are used to find optimal routes.

+- **Data Analysis:** In data analysis, searching is used to locate specific data points or patterns within large datasets.

+- **Operating Systems:** In file systems and memory management, searching is used to locate files or data stored in memory.

+The choice of a specific search algorithm depends on factors such as the nature of the data, its size, and the desired search efficiency.
+Some algorithms are more suitable for specific scenarios, and the appropriate choice can significantly impact the performance of the search operation.

+## Linear Search

+`Linear Search` is defined as a sequential search algorithm that starts at one end and goes through each element of a list until the desired element is found, otherwise the search continues till the end of the data set.

+### How Does Linear Search Algorithm Work?
+In Linear Search Algorithm,
+Every element is considered as a potential match for the key and checked for the same.
+If any element is found equal to the key, the search is successful and the index of that element is returned.
+If no element is found equal to the key, the search yields “No match found”.

+`For example:` Consider the array arr[] = {10, 50, 30, 70, 80, 20, 90, 40} and key = 30

+### Advantages of Linear Search:
+1. Linear search can be used irrespective of whether the array is sorted or not.
+It can be used on arrays of any data type.

+2. Does not require any additional memory.
+3. It is a well-suited algorithm for small datasets.

+### Drawbacks of Linear Search:
+* Linear search has a time complexity of O(N), which in turn makes it slow for large datasets.
+* Not suitable for large arrays.

+### When to use Linear Search?
+* When we are dealing with a small dataset.
+* When you are searching for a dataset stored in contiguous memory.